Hodgkins, Illinois: Patrick Crowley murder

 On December 23, 1909, it was reported by the Logansport Pharos newspaper that the charges of murder against Modesto Lenzi and John May had been dropped.
 The paper reported that Assistant State's Attorney Benedict J. Short told Judge Kersten's court that the state had no evidence against the defendants.
-Harry Lenzi, known locally as "Rio", disappeared immediately after the shooting and was never seen again.

 Marshall Crowley was buried at Mount Olivet Cemetery in Chicago.

 McCook-Hodgkins Enterprise Zone

 In the 1950s and 1960s, Hodgkins began to attract motor freight terminals.
 The village's location relative to expressways and the availability of high, flat, and dry land made it a natural distribution and transfer point between Chicago and the rest of the nation.
 Hodgkins grew substantially during these two decades; however, by the late 1970s, the motor freight industry began to decline.

 In 1985, Hodgkins joined with the village of McCook to create the McCook-Hodgkins Enterprise Zone.
 The next year saw the creation of a Tax Increment Finance (TIF) District within the Enterprise Zone.
 Both of these tools allowed the village to offer incentives to new businesses desiring to locate there.
 As a result of these programs, commercial business began to replace motor freight as Hodgkins' mechanism of growth.
 Developers built a major local shopping center, The Quarry Mall, on land vacated by the declining motor freight companies in 1992.
 Several auto dealerships, restaurants, a movie theater and an off-track betting establishment were also attracted to the development.
-The crown jewel of the Enterprise Zone, however, is the United Parcel Service (UPS) package sorting facility built in 1991.